fmc3-robotics/RoboBrain2.5/README.md

 prompt = "reach for the banana on the plate" image = "./assets/demo/trajectory.jpg"

 # Visualization results will be saved to ./result, if `plot=True`.
-Model
+# Output is formatted as a list of tuples, i.e., [(x1, y1, d1), (x2, y2, d2), ...],
+# where each tuple contains the x and y coordinates and the depth of the point.
 pred = model.inference(prompt, image, task="trajectory", plot=True, do_sample=False)
 print(f"Prediction:\n{pred}")
 ```